grdw/grdw/_posts/2023-10-01-my-intercom-part-1.md

 }
 ```

-*Step 3: Success!*
-You should get a JSON response in return which looks like this (I added line breaks and whitespaces for readability):
+If everything is okay, you should get a JSON response in return which looks like this (I added line breaks and white spaces for readability):

 ```json
 {